hasura/comment-progress/README.md

     id: deploy-progress

     # Markdown message to be used for commenting
-    message: 'Thank you for opening this PR :pray:'
+    message: "Thank you for opening this PR :pray:"

     # Comments on the PR/issue and fails the job
     fail: true